Animal Housing Access

 - ULAM-10055 Hazard Containment Workshop for Rodents Part 2 (in-person workshop)

-You will find these courses listed in your MLearning Learning Plan if you are listed as handling rodents and/or hazards on an IACUC-approved protocol.
+You will find these classes listed in your Cornerstone Learning Transcript if you are listed as handling rodents and/or hazards on an IACUC approved protocol.

 You must attend a tour of your facility’s animal housing area with the ULAM Husbandry Supervisor.